Great Steak cheesesteak franchise is getting the classic American sandwich right in our premier mall food court franchise.

 Much of the debate on authentic cheesesteaks echoes Tony Luke’s comments about cheese.
 Does a classic cheesesteak feature provolone, American or cheese sauce?
 To remove any debate and satisfy loyalists of all stripes, Great Steak serves all three.

-Founded by two Ohio brothers who fell in love with the sandwich on a trip to Philadelphia in 1982, Great Steak has since grown to more than 100 locations across the nation.
+Founded by two Ohio brothers who fell in love with the sandwich on a trip to Philadelphia in 1982, Great Steak has since grown to have many locations across the U.S. and globally.
 Our simple menu focuses on cheesesteaks, both classic and innovative, and our commitment to the cheesesteak has won a rapidly growing customer base that is composed of both hardcore cheesesteak purists and the more casual enjoyers of the sandwich.

 “Where the strength of Great Steak lies is the simplicity of the menu,” says Joe O’Brien, Director of Research and Development for Great Steak.
 “It focuses squarely on the cheesesteak.
 We deliver a great product with all of the authenticity of the cheesesteak that I personally grew up eating in the Philadelphia area.
 It’s very easy for me to get excited about the brand just by being from that section of the country.
 One of the first things that you’ll notice about the Great Steak brand is the fresh bread, which is baked daily.
 Our sirloin steak is sliced and shipped to us directly from Philadelphia.”

 While Smithsonian.com reports that approximately 50% of Americans aged 20 and older eat at least one sandwich every day³, the cheesesteak owns a distinctive place in popular culture.
 In the nearly $22 billion-plus sandwich industry, there really isn’t an experience that is comparable to that of walking into a local cheesesteak restaurant, seeing the oil steaming on the griddle, and watching the chef prepare your food to order right before your eyes.